-In 1933 the film was hand in for censorship by the distributor Mondial for the producer RKO at the Magistrat Wien im selbständigen Wirkungsbereiche des Landes (Magistrate Vienna).
-According to the registration card (no. 1016, 1.9.1933) its length was 2600 m.
-There was no kind of restriction noted, but according to PFL from the 8th September 1933 the film was banned for young people.
+FRANKENSTEIN was censored by the Magistrate Vienna (Magistrat Wien im selbständigen Wirkungsbereiche des Landes) according to registration card no. 8528 from the 5th April 1932.
+There was no kind of restriction noted, but according to PFL from the 15th April 1932 the film was without permission for young people.

 by Laura Bezerra, Karin Moser and Tomáš